l2nguyen/metro/README.md

 * Data dictionary can be found [here](Documentation.pdf)

 **To Do List**
+* Clean up wrangling and modeling code to be more elegant/shorter
-* Parameter tuning
+* Parameter tuning of the models
-* Add data for days when sports games exist
+* Add data for days when sports games exis
+* Find better proxy for tourism

 **Wish List**
 * Make interactive data visualizations using javascript/d3.
 Maybe something like [this](http://mbtaviz.github.io/)